api3m/web3-api-search/README.md

 Copy the resulting JSON files in the output folder to the api-listing-data folder in the api3.org website repository.

+These commands assume you have the web3-api-search repo and the api3.org repo cloned side by side each other in the same parent folder.
+If not, modify the commands as needed.

 ```
 cp output/* ../api3.org/api-listing-data/
 ```